 BENEFITS OF CLEANING YOUR AC COILS

-There are several advantages for keeping the coils on your air conditioner clean.
+There are several advantages to keeping the coils on your air conditioner clean.
 One of the main benefits is having your AC operate at its best.
-Another perk is that cleaning the coils on a regular basis can save you on energy bills.
-In addition to paying less for energy costs, you’ll be less likely to pay for costly repairs or even having to replace your air conditioner.
+Another reward is that cleaning the coils on a regular basis can save you on energy bills.
+In addition to paying less for energy costs, you’ll be less likely to pay for costly repairs or even replace your air conditioner.
 In other words, coil cleaning can extend the lifespan of your AC unit.

 WHY COIL CLEANING SHOULD BE DONE BY A PROFESSIONAL